Accounting & Tax for IT and SaaS Companies in Estonia

 Deferred Revenue — The Balance Sheet Impact

+When a customer pays for a subscription in advance — a common model for annual plans — the cash received creates a deferred revenue liability.
+This liability is released to revenue ratably over the subscription term.
 A SaaS business with 50% of customers on annual plans and €500,000 ARR will have approximately €250,000 in deferred revenue on its balance sheet at any point — real cash held but not yet recognised as earned.

 Section 4 — Why Estonia for IT and SaaS — The Tax Advantages